-Internships and Volunteer Opportunities for Students
+Internships and Learning Opportunities for Students

 Hauptman-Woodward Medical Research Institute: This is an opportunity to study evolution and bioinformatics.
 Students conduct real experiments in real university laboratories and present their research at the end of the program.